Gabriel-Velez/GBE-Dotfiles/readme.md

   - Access all of your favorite Programs at a touch

-- **Web Browser** - Opens with Google Cheome.
+- **Web Browser** - Opens with Google Chrome.
 Manage tabs and access quick links:

   - New Tab New Window,	Back, Refresh, Incognito Mode, and Close Tab controls.